 To access the Remote Control, your Graphics Package needs to be published.
 There are 3 ways to access the Remote Control:

-From the Experience Home, go to the Graphics list, look for the Graphics package you will use, click on the 3 dots [...], and select the remote control option.
+From the Project Home, go to the Graphics list, look for the Graphics package you will use, click on the 3 dots [...], and select the remote control option.

 2. From the Graphics Editor